whiteinge/ok.sh/CONTRIBUTING.md

 by running `make dev` from the main repo directory.
 This will drop you into a shell with the local directory mounted as a volume.

+### POSIX Documentation

+The [POSIX documentation is available online](https://pubs.opengroup.org/onlinepubs/9699919799/).
+In addition you can download a local copy for offline viewing by running `make posixdocs`.

 ## Generate README

 The README file is a generated file from extracting comments in the main